nsudarsanam/nsudarsanam.github.io/_posts/2016-09-09-sf-businesses.md

  In constrast, these neighborhoods had much higher incomes.

 <i>Which is the most Airbnb-ed neighborhood?</i> <br>
 Trying to isolate Airbnbs from all the businesses within the “Accommodations” category proved to be tricky.
-Probably due to ever-changing legislation around short-term rentals, people were more circumspect when registering their Airbnbs.
+Presumably due to ever-changing legislation around short-term rentals, people were more circumspect when registering their Airbnbs.
 There were far fewer businesses with the words “airbnb” or “bnb”. <br>
 Instead, I tried eliminating commercial businesses with a list that contained words like “hotel” or “motel” or “apartments” and further refined the list by eliminating anything that sounded like a business (containing words like “corp”,”trust”).<a href="#caveat2"><i>**</i></a>I then counted the left over businesses across the years.